 CMD [ "php", "./hello.php" ]

 This is a very basic Dockerfile.
 Dockerfiles describe how to build your Docker image.
 You can think about Docker images in layers.
 The top layer always has to be some read-only base image with an operating system.
 At this time, this can either be some distribution of Linux or Windows.
-You can see that our base docker image is PHP with cli-alpine tag.
-You can see this in the picture below (For more information on PHP docker image tags, see the section "PHP Docker images" above).
+You can see that our base docker image is PHP with cli-alpine

-After specifying the base image, copy everything in project folder to /usr/src/hellodockerapp inside new docker image and set a workdir there.
-This is equivalent of calling cd folder inside cmd, so you don't have to specify paths in later commands.
-And last command calls PHP with ./hello.php as parameter.
+inside cmd, so you don't have to specify paths in later commands.
+And last command calls PHP with ./hello.php

-4. Build a new Docker image from Dockerfile.
-With Docker extension, you can do this, just by right clicking on Dockerfile and clicking Build Image.
+.
+With Docker extension, you can do this, just by right clicking on Dockerfile

 When you click on Build Image, a dialog will appear and ask you for an image name.
 You can specify both image name and tag.
 If you don’t specify a tag, "latest" will be used.

-After clicking Enter, a call will be made to build our new docker image from Dockerfile.
+After clicking Enter, a call will be made to build our new docker image from Dockerfile

-1. To run it, right click on latest under the phphellodocker node inside the Docker explorer and select Run Interactive.
-If you would click Run, the container will be created and run as well, but you would not see the output of echo in the terminal.
+node inside the Docker explorer and select Run Interactive.
+If you would click Run, the container will be created and run as well, but you would not see the output of echo in the terminal.After doing that, you can see that your PHP script was run inside a Docker container.

-As you can see, the docker image was run with --rm parameter, which causes the container to self destruct after it completed running.
+parameter, which causes the container to self destruct after it completed running.

 In this article, we talked a little bit about Docker and created a very basic Docker Image with PHP inside Visual Studio Code.
 In the next article, we will look at how to use PHP with Nginx.
 All inside docker, with the help of container orchestration technology called Docker Compose.
 If you have any questions, please, leave them in the comments below.